Tips For Photographing Black Dogs

 That brings me to the next point which coincides with the first is to make sure that there are catchlights in their eyes and plenty of light on their face.

-Depending on your technical knowledge and comfort level with artificial lighting, utilizing off camera flash can be very useful also for lighting up their face.
+Depending on your technical knowledge and comfort level with artificial lighting, utilizing off camera flash can be very useful also for lighting up their face especially in a low light scenario.

 3 MAKE SURE YOU CAN IN FACT SEE THEIR EYES